Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Discussion

 \section{Discussion}

 We propose a class of estimators that penalize the heterogeneity across tasks in the support vectors $\boldsymbol{z}_k$.
-These methods allow for information to be shared directly through the support of regression parameters without relying on methods that shrink coefficient values together, an approach that can perform poorly when the distribution of coefficient values differ substantially between tasks.
+These methods allow for information to be shared directly through the support of regression parameters without relying on methods that shrink coefficient values together, an approach that can perform poorly when the coefficient values differ substantially between tasks.
 Our theoretical analysis shows that the Zbar penalty shrinks the supports together across tasks, improves support recovery accuracy when the true regression coefficients have (near) common support, and maintains statistically optimal prediction performance.
 We developed algorithms based on block CD and local search to obtain high-quality solutions to our estimator.
-Our numerical experiments on synthetic and real data show the usefulness of our method.
-Taken together, the present work is an important methodological contribution to the multi-task learning literature.
+We also developed a tailored exact solver for our estimator based on outer approximation.
+Our experiments on synthetic and real data show the usefulness of our method.
+Based on these numerical results, we recommend the Zbar+L2 over the Zbar+Bbar.
+Indeed, the Zbar+L2 can encourage models to borrow strength through the coefficient supports, and can improve prediction performance regardless of the distribution of the nonzero $\B{\beta}_k$ \textit{values}.
+Formally, as seen in Theorem~\ref{thm1} and Corollary~\ref{cor-general}, if the true regression coefficient values differ substantially between tasks, using a large Bbar penalty (i.e. large $\lambda$) can introduce additional prediction error.
+Nevertheless, our framework is flexible and allows users to combine multiple penalties in cases where borrowing strength across both coefficient \textit{supports} and \textit{values} is useful.
+Taken together, the present work promises to be a useful methodological contribution to the MTL literature.